pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 {{% choosable language go %}}

 We also need to create `Container` resources for the frontend and Mongo containers.
-Put the `mongoContainer` declaration just before the `backendContainer` one, and the `frontendContainer` declaration after the `backendContainer` declaration.
+Put the `mongoContainer` declaration just before the declaration for the backend container and declaration for the frontend container just after the declaration for the backend container.
 Here's the code for the Mongo container:

 {{% /choosable %}}